TulioPD/MikiMediaPaloTG/README.md

 This is a WIP project of a Magic: The Gathering based card game developed as a birthday present.

+## License and Use

+You are free to use, modify, and distribute this code for any purpose.
+However, please note that some of the assets included in this project may be subject to licensing restrictions.
+As such, it is your responsibility to ensure that you have the proper permissions and licenses for any assets used in your own projects based on this code.

 ## Getting Started

 ### Prerequisites